-Autoride suspension is available on some models.
+Autoride suspension is standard on LTZ.
 It monitors the road surface and driver inputs and adjusts damping as needed, optimizing the blend of ride comfort and handling grip, and also limits body roll in heavy cornering.
 The self-leveling rear suspension aspect of Autoride might help while towing but it is no substitute for a proper weight-distributing hitch.

 The leaf spring rear-end on the 2500 allows a significant increase in fuel capacity, from 31.5 gallons on the 1500 to 39.0 on the 2500, meaning the 2500 will travel farther between fill-ups of weaving your trailer through gas stations.

-By default all Suburbans are set up for towing, but for larger loads, such as anything more than a twin-axle bass boat trailer, consider opting for the trailer towing package (more engine oil and transmission fluid cooling), larger outside mirrors, and the integrated trailer brake controller carried over from pickups.
-Note that the controller may not work with electro-hydraulic trailer brakes as on some higher-end RVs; so consult your dealer.
-But a Suburban with this package is a fine tow vehicle, indeed.
+By default all Suburbans are set up for towing, but for larger loads, such as anything more than a twin-axle bass boat trailer, consider opting for the trailer towing package (more engine oil and transmission fluid cooling), larger outside mirrors, and the integrated trailer brake controller.
+(Note that the controller may not work with electro-hydraulic trailer brakes as on some higher-end RVs; so consult your dealer.)
+A Suburban with this tow package is a fine tow vehicle, indeed.
 We’ve done major cross country tows over frozen highways and the Suburban performs admirably in this type of duty.